open-resources/dash_curriculum/tutorial/part1/chapter0_windows.md

 ## Overview

+1. **Git**
+  - Git is a [version control system](https://www.geeksforgeeks.org/version-control-systems/) that is used to track and manage changes to our code over time in a [repository](https://www.geeksforgeeks.org/what-is-a-git-repository/)
+  - [Learn (the basics of) Git in 15 minutes](https://youtu.be/USjZcfj8yxE)

-1. **Python**
+2. **Python**
   - Python is the programming language we will use to build our applications
   - We will use various Python [libraries](https://www.geeksforgeeks.org/libraries-in-python/) (such as Dash and Pandas) as the primary building blocks for our application

-2. **Git**
-  - Git is a [version control system](https://www.geeksforgeeks.org/version-control-systems/) that is used to track and manage changes to our code over time in a [repository](https://www.geeksforgeeks.org/what-is-a-git-repository/)
-  - [Learn (the basics of) Git in 15 minutes](https://youtu.be/USjZcfj8yxE)

 3. **Github**
-  - Github is a website that hosts Git repositories, which we will use to store our code.
+  - Github is a cloud-based service that hosts Git repositories.
+We will use these cloud repositories to deploy our Dash apps.
   - You will need to [create an account on GitHub](https://github.com/signup)

 ## Code Editor